ZhimingDeng5/academicpages/_pages/about.md

 Employment
 ======

+**Lecturer**	2025 - current
+Federation University Australia, Institute of Education, Arts, and Community

 **Sessional Academic Tutor**	2025 - current
 Monash University, School of Curriculum, Teaching & Inclusive Education, Faculty of Education

-**Fixed-term Lecturer**	2024 - current
-Federation University Australia, Institute of Education, Arts, and Community

 **Sessional Academic Tutor**	2023 - current
 The University of Melbourne, School of Languages and Linguistics